home-assistant/hassbian-scripts/README.md

 sudo hassbian-config install openzwave
 ```
 After this script has been run, add ZWave to your `configuration.yaml` file as usual.
+This script should not be needed after Home Assistant 0.46 since `python-openzwave` has been intergrated in Home Assistant and a Z-Wave configuration panel will be available to accommodate thoose who needs the OZWCP functionality.

 This script was originally contributed by [@dale3h](https://github.com/dale3h) and has been modified by [@Landrash](https://github.com/Landrash).